Wisdom Teeth Removal in Ottawa

 Before Your Procedure

-Before your procedure, we conduct a comprehensive examination including panoramic X-rays or 3D imaging to see exactly where your wisdom teeth are positioned, how the roots are formed, and their relationship to nerves and sinuses.
+We conduct a comprehensive examination including panoramic X-rays or 3D imaging to see exactly where your wisdom teeth are positioned, how the roots are formed, and their relationship to nerves and sinuses.
 We discuss your medical history, anxiety level, and sedation preferences to create a personalized treatment plan.
-You'll receive detailed pre-operative instructions including fasting requirements if you're having IV sedation or general anesthesia.

-On the day of your wisdom teeth removal, arrive with your designated driver (required for anything beyond nitrous oxide).
-Our team welcomes you into our modern surgical suite and ensures you're comfortable.
-We begin by administering your chosen sedation option—whether that's oral medication, IV sedation, or general anesthesia.
-Once you're relaxed or asleep, we completely numb the surgical areas so you feel absolutely no pain.
+Arrive with your designated driver (required for anything beyond nitrous oxide).
+Our team welcomes you into our modern surgical suite.
+We administer your chosen sedation option and completely numb the surgical areas so you feel absolutely no pain.

 Completing the Procedure

-For all four wisdom teeth, we work systematically through all four corners of your mouth.
-Dr. Koniouchine works efficiently—most patients are surprised how quickly the actual surgery goes.
-After removing each tooth, we thoroughly clean the socket, smooth any sharp bone edges, and place stitches if needed.
-Stitches typically dissolve on their own within 7-10 days.
-Throughout your entire procedure, our team continuously monitors your vital signs and comfort level.
-With IV sedation or general anesthesia, our board-certified anesthesiologists ensure hospital-grade safety from start to finish.
+We work systematically through all extraction sites.
+After removing each tooth, we thoroughly clean the socket, smooth any sharp bone edges, and place dissolvable stitches if needed.
+Our board-certified anesthesiologists ensure hospital-grade safety from start to finish.

 Immediately After Surgery

-After surgery, you'll rest in our recovery area while the sedation effects begin to wear off.
+You'll rest in our recovery area while sedation effects begin to wear off.
 We ensure you're stable and comfortable before your driver takes you home.
 You'll receive detailed written post-operative instructions and prescriptions for pain medication and antibiotics if needed.

 Healing After Wisdom Teeth Surgery